jmuniz900/spotify_music_recommender/README.md

 # How to run

-Clone the repository and run spotifyAI.py
+Clone the repository and run spotipyAuth.py

+Will need the client_id, client_secret, and redirect_url(https://google.com) as environment variables